Meloxicam bufus, 10 mg/ml 1.5 ml 5 pcs

 With caution

-– Diseases of the gastrointestinal tract (GIT) in the history (presence of Helicobacter pylori infection);
+– History of gastrointestinal (GIT) diseases (presence of Helicobacter pylori infection);

 – dyslipidemia/hyperlipidemia;